yayajjiang/cse15l-lab-reports/index.md

-This is for the 15l class in winter 2022 at UCSD.
+This public Github repository is for the 15l class in winter 2022 at UCSD.